Beginnings and Endings

 Questions Emerging From A Dream About Eating A Pet

-Does all food, including medicine,
+Does food, like medicine,

 heal separation?